-Prior to the current release, when the Delphix Engine ran into an error operating on an external database or environment, it reported the immediate error that it had encountered; there was no mechanism for automatic analysis of the root causes of failures.
-The current release includes infrastructure for automatic diagnosis of errors.
-When one of these errors occurs, the Delphix Engine now launches of a set of tests to locate the root cause of the problem and present the result of the diagnosis.
-This will help you easily identify the true sources of errors such as closed ports or misconfigured routers.
+Prior to the 5.1 release, when the Delphix Engine ran into an error operating on an external database or environment, it reported the immediate error that it had encountered; there was no mechanism for automatic analysis of the root causes of failures.
+The 5.1 release included infrastructure for automatic diagnosis of errors.
+When one of there errors occurs, the Delphix Engine now launches a set of tests to locate the root cause of the problem and present the result of the diagnosis.
+This will help you easily identify the true sources of errors such as closed ports or misconfigured router.

-- In the top right-hand corner of the Delphix user interface (UI), click Actions.
+- In the top right-hand corner of the Delphix Management application, click Actions.

-- For more information about why the action failed, click the (ℹ) icon to show the error dialog as seen in the image below.
+- For more information about why the action failed, click the (ℹ) icon to show the error dialog.

 Viewing Active Faults

 A fault symbolizes a condition that can affect the performance or functionality of the Delphix Engine and must be addressed.
 Faults can be either warnings or critical failures that prevent the Delphix Engine from functioning normally.
 For example, a problem with a source or target environment can cause SnapSync or LogSync policy jobs to fail.
 Faults will show up as active as long as: